Storyteller,

 While studing, I co-founded the collective space M10, a place where I began exploring and developing my own artistic language.
 There, I held my first group exhibition, with my studio friends, at TKM Room.
 Since then I’ve been moving between art and design, navigating between the tangible and the digital.

-As an artist, I worked in art direction and set design, embracing the most creative and instinctive aspect of my practice — experimenting with the materials, the sculptural dimension, and the manual process.
-Alongside my collaboration with Blanca Miró, I contributed to art direction projects for brands such as Chloé, The Rayy, and Kara.
+As an artist, I worked in art direction and set design, embracing the most creative and instinctive aspect of my practice—experimenting with the materials, the sculptural dimension, and the manual process.
+Alongside my collaboration with other artist, I contributed to art direction projects for brands such as Chloé, The Rayy, and Kara.

 Moving to Berlin on February 2022 marked a turning point in my life.
-During my stay, I worked as a freelance designer, collaborating with music labels and designing websites, while continuing with Silk and beginning a new artistic practice.
+In the time of my stay, I worked as a freelance designer, collaborating with music labels and designing websites, while continuing with Silk and beginning a new artistic practice.

-Music has always been another compass in my path.
-I shaped the visual identity of the queer collective (S)Punk, helping to establish House of (S)Punk, one of the first queer techno labels in Barcelona.
+Another compass in my path has always been music.
+In the beginning, as a designer, I shaped the visual identity of the queer collective (S)Punk, helping to establish House of (S)Punk, one of the first queer techno labels in Barcelona.
 I continue to create visuals for their releases, albums and parties.
 My work later expanded to Japan and Berlin through collaborations with the label Mana, where I design animations, flyers, and contribute to events, bridging cultures through images and sound.
-Today, I am part of Modern Obscure Music, curating artist and events and preparing the label’s 2026 tour in Japan and Korea as tour manager.
+Today, I am part of Modern Obscure Music, as a curator of artists and events and preparing the label’s 2026 tour in Japan and Korea as tour manager.

-In the end, what unites all these paths is storytelling.
-Whether through art, film, design, or music, I create narratives and visual languages that hold identity and memory at their core.
-My practice is not just about designing objects or images, but about weaving stories—mine, and those that resonate with many others.
+At the core of all these paths is storytelling.
+Whether in art, film, design, or music, I create narratives and visual languages that hold identity and memory.
+My practice is more than designing—it is about weaving stories: my own, and those that echo within others.

-For all inquiries, work, commissions and letters please send an email.
+For all inquiries, work, commissions and letters, please reach out via email: monicallagus@gmail.com